jelena121/2015-03-17_Unix_R/Unix/morning_session.md

 Before we go any further, you should note that you can:

-* make the text larger/smaller (hold down 'command' and either '+' or 'â€“')
+* make the text larger/smaller (hold down 'command' and either '+' or '-')
 * resize the window (this will often be necessary)
 * have multiple terminal windows on screen (see the 'Shell' menu)
 * have multiple tabs open within each window (again see the 'Shell' menu)